-The Foundation has a defined contribution retirement plan qualified under Section 403(b) of the Internal Revenue Code for full time employees.
-The plan agreement provides for employer contributions based on a set percentage of salary which was 10% during the years ended May 31, 2023 and 2022.
+The Foundation has a defined contribution retirement plan qualified under Section 403(b) of the Internal Revenue Code for full-time employees.
+The plan agreement provides for employer contributions based on a set percentage of salary which was 5% during the years ended May 31, 2024 and 2023.
 The Foundation also matches employee contributions, up to 5% of the employee's salary.
-Total employer contributions for this plan for the years ended May 31, 2023 and 2022 totaled \$62,993 each year.
+Total employer contributions for this plan for the years ended May 31, 2024 and 2023 totaled was \$58,311 and \$62,993, respectively.